kouky/MavlinkPrimaryFlightDisplay/README.md

     git submodule update --init

-Build and run the demo using Xcode 7.2 or above.
+Open the workspace `MavlinkPrimaryFlightDisplay.xcworkspace`, build and run the demo using Xcode 7.2 or above.

 ## Notes when using application with Pixhawk